rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 Choosing between the two is nuanced.

-To illustrate the nuance, let’s walk through an operator I [contributed](https://github.com/CombineCommunity/CombineExt/pull/7) to CombineExt—a community overlay of Combine extensions—, `Publisher.removeKnownDuplicates`[^1].
+To illustrate the nuance, let’s walk through an operator I’m [contributing](https://github.com/CombineCommunity/CombineExt/pull/7) to CombineExt—a community overlay of Combine extensions—, `Publisher.removeKnownDuplicates`[^1].

 ## `Publisher.removeKnownDuplicates`